Luzifer/go-openssl/README.md

 # Luzifer / go-openssl

-`go-openssl` is a small library wrapping the `crypto/aes` functions in a way the output is compatible to OpenSSL.
+`go-openssl` is a small library wrapping the `crypto/aes` functions in a way the output is compatible to OpenSSL / CryptoJS.
 For all encryption / decryption processes AES256 is used so this library will not be able to decrypt messages generated with other than `openssl aes-256-cbc`.
+If you're using CryptoJS to process the data you also need to use AES256 on that side.

 ## Installation